It’s no secret that work takes up a big chunk of our lives.

 Leading by Example

-Research by employee experience expert Jacob Morgan found that employees care the most about these three work environments:
+In his 2017 research, employee experience expert Jacob Morgan found that employees care the most about these three work environments:

 - Airbnb, an online marketplace for home rentals, focuses on employee experience by allowing their employees to design and build their own conference rooms.